Effective Sales Presentations: 11 Tips to Win Deals + Templates

 Favor customers that are part of this prospect’s tribe.

 For example, imagine you’re selling to an SMB, and you tell them that Facebook is your customer.
-They’ll be impressed, sure: But they’ll also start to wonder if your product is really right for their small business.
+They’ll be impressed, sure… but they’ll also start to wonder if your product is really a good fit for their small business.

 Instead, when selling to SMBs, talk about your other SMB customers.
 Use examples of happy customers who are in the same field or industry.
-Or, find customer stories who mirror this prospect with similar pain points.
+Or, find customer stories that mirror this prospect—with similar pain points.

-With tribal social proof, you’ll gain the respect of prospects and show them you get them.
+With tribal social proof, you’ll gain the respect of prospects while demonstrating that you truly “get” them.

 Chances are, you’re talking price somewhere in this sales presentation.
-At this stage in the sales pipeline, it’s normal that your prospect is ready to hear how much your solution will cost.
+At this stage in the sales pipeline, it’s normal that your prospect is ready to hear what your solution will cost.

 One of the golden rules of sales is this: Never talk price before value.

-If you give in to the pressure and start off talking about the price range of your solution, you’re getting your audience to view your product as a commodity, not as a valuable solution to their problems.
+If you fold to the pressure and start off by talking about the price of your solution, your audience will view your product as a commodity, not as a valuable solution to their problem.

 When stakeholders push you for a number, don’t be afraid to push back.
-If they’re insistent, turn the question back around to them:
+If they’re insistent, turn the question back around on them:

-“Before we talk about the price, let me ask you: How much will it cost your company if you don’t get these issues solved by next quarter?”
+“Before we talk about price, let me ask you this: How much will it cost your company if you don’t get these issues solved by next quarter?”